staruwos/galinhas_app/README.md

 # galinhas_app

 A simple Flutter app to track egg production.

 ATTENTION!!
-This is a idiot project, which doesn't follow any standards.
+This is a test project, which doesn't follow any standards.